mthornton-net/mthornton-net.github.io/_posts/2024-05-07-powershell-custom-list.md

 |---|---|
 |This can work on most windows operating systems (This works on Windows 7 and 2008 R2)|It can be tedious to add more data if needed|

-First declair your data variable and the events you want to read.
+First declare your data variable and the events you want to read.

 ```powershell
 $data = @()